 |New Hope Family Life Center Facility (built 2003)

 - In 2006, Reverend Peters retired as Pastor and was bestowed the title Pastor Emeritus.

 - In 2008, Reverend Ambrose F. Carroll accepted the call to become the ninth Pastor of New Hope Baptist Church.
 He left New Hope in March 2009.

 - Reverend James D. Peters Jr. came out of retirement in October 2009 to lead the church through its transition period until a new pastor was called.

 - God was our guide and brought Reverend Eugene M. Downing Jr., D. Min. to serve as the tenth Pastor of New Hope Baptist Church.
 He came beginning July 2011.

 - Reverend Downing’s installation’s services were held in October 2011.

 |Rev. Downing's Installation Service

-- The congregation was excited to celebrate the 1st Anniversary Installation Celebration of Reverend Downing in October 2012.
+- The congregation was excited to celebrate the 7th Anniversary of Dr. Downing in October 2018.